 Although they have an attachment system similar to Kahtoola Microspikes, Yaktrax have a tendency to pop off of your shoes far more frequently.
 They also have far less of a bite than Microspikes and are better used for walking on sidewalks and not on hiking trails or over icy boulders.

 Both Yaktrax and Kahtoola are known as sub-crampon traction devices and one of their advantages over crampons is that they can be used with soft shoes that do not have a stiff sole.
 However, if you plan on hiking on ice that is greater than 1 inch thick, you’d be better off buying a pair of Black Diamond Contact Strap Crampons which are compatible with most leather backpacking boots and can be used on mixed ice and rock in winter.
-These are much less technical than the crampons needed for plastic or ice climbing boots and are appropriate for day hikes where you are likely to encounter thicker ice.
+These are much less technical than the crampons needed for ice climbing boots and are appropriate for day hikes when you are likely to encounter thicker ice.

 Disclosure: The author owns this product and purchased it using their own funds.